-Fortescue Metals Group Limited (Fortescue) is proposing to clear native vegetation for the purpose of mineral exploration drilling and associated track construction to test and evaluate the Shooting Star Project area for large tonnage iron ore resources.
-The proposed clearing is located approximately 105 kilometres (km) south-east of the township of Port Hedland within the Pilbara bioregion of Western Australia (Figure 1).
+Fortescue Metals Group Limited (Fortescue) is proposing to clear native vegetation for the purpose of mineral exploration drilling and associated track construction to test and evaluate the West Star Project area for large tonnage iron ore resources.
+The proposed clearing is located approximately 110 kilometres (km) south-east of the township of Port Hedland within the Pilbara bioregion of Western Australia (Figure 1).

-The Shooting Star deposit is a greenfields exploration prospect, thought to be an extension of the magnetite deposit at the neighbouring Iron Bridge Magnetite Project.
-The Shooting Star exploration drilling programme aims to test and evaluate the area for large magnetite iron ore resources to add to the resource value of Iron Bridge.
-The programme consists of reverse circulation (RC) drilling and associated track construction within the 50m boundary of declared rare flora species Quoya zonalis.
+The West Star prospect is part of the larger Iron Bridge Magnetite Project, with mining and extraction currently occurring at the neighbouring North Star and Eastern Limb deposits.
+The West Star 100x100 drilling programme aims to extend and evaluate the area for large magnetite iron ore resources to add to the resource value of Iron Bridge.
+The programme consists of reverse circulation (RC) and diamond (DD) drilling and associated track construction within the 50m boundary of declared rare flora species Quoya zonalis.
+This programme will be conducted in stages, with the first stage expected to only include the clearing of 5 drill pads and associated tracks.
+Depending on results, further drilling will be conducted to further define the resource.

-A maximum of 4.75 hectares (ha) of native vegetation within a permit area of 353 ha may be cleared in order to complete the drilling programme.
+A maximum of 21.24 hectares (ha) of native vegetation within a permit area of 1332 ha may be cleared in order to complete the proposed drilling programme.
 The proposed permit boundary is shown on Figure 2.